 Where to Spend First

-2. Pumper-data app covering every well on the route or in the portfolio: this fixes the data chain and is cheap to deploy.
+- Pumper-data app (GreaseBook) covering every well on the route or in the portfolio.
+This fixes the daily data chain and deploys fast.

-5. Full SCADA if the well count, rate, and operational complexity justify it.
+- Full SCADA on higher-rate unconventional wells where the rate and operational complexity justify it.

 Wrong Fit for This Page

 If you are searching “oilfield automation” for a job listing, an RFP response, or a downstream refinery automation project, this page is not for you.
-This page is written for producers and contract pumpers who run wells and need to understand where automation fits in their operation.
+This page is written for independent producers (2 wells to 2,000+) who need to understand where automation fits in their operation, regardless of whether the field work is done by company pumpers or a contract pumping outfit.

 FAQ